Zombies and gangsters to star at Cannes Film Festival but no Tarantino

 Terrence Malick, whose long delayed “The Man Who Killed Don Quixote” finally aired at Cannes last year, will also enter the competition with “A Hidden Life”, a historical drama set against the backdrop of World War Two.

+Frenchman Xavier Dolan, 30, will direct and star in “Matthias and Maxime”, his latest outing after “The Death and Life of John F. Donovan”.

+Newcomers in contention include France’s Justine Triet with “Sibyl” and Senegalese-French director Mati Diop’s “Atlantique.”

-Outside the competition, Elton John biopic “Rocketman”, starring Taron Egerton as the award-winning singer, will be one of the highlights of the screenings.
+Outside the competition, Elton John biopic “Rocketman”, starring Taron Egerton, will be one of the highlights of the screenings, with the award-winning singer set to attend.

 South Korean director Lee Won-Tae’s “The Gangster, The Cop, The Devil” was picked for a special midnight showing.